Dylan-Feith/The421/README.md

 # The421
 The French rolldice

-This game has been developped under codeblocks.
+This game has been developped in C under codeblocks in 2014.

 Let's compile and play it! :)